First sign of South African variant in Minnesota adds to COVID-19 concerns

-Concerns about more infectious forms of the COVID-19 virus increased Thursday, when Minnesota reported its first case of a variant found in South Africa and added new testing guidance for athletes in response to a separate outbreak in Carver County.
+Gov. Tim Walz on Friday will announce looser restrictions on group events in Minnesota, despite a sports-related COVID-19 outbreak in Carver County and the state's first known infection involving a variant found in South Africa.

-The discovery of the variants came despite plans by Gov. Tim Walz to announce on Friday "probably our biggest turn" yet and a relaxation of restrictions designed to slow viral transmission.
-Walz hinted that the change would affect large gatherings, and he mentioned everything from high school proms to Minnesota Twins baseball.
+The governor on Thursday called the switch "probably our biggest turn" yet in response to improving statewide pandemic indicators and hinted that it could permit everything from high school proms to live Minnesota Twins baseball.

-"Unless we see the variants come roaring back and something goes terribly wrong, I think those things will happen," Walz said during a speaking engagement at Robbinsdale Armstrong High School.
+"Unless we see the variants come roaring back and something goes terribly wrong, I think those things will happen," Walz said after a speech at Robbinsdale Armstrong High School to advocate for a summer learning funding plan.

-Variants are a looming question, though, because they appear to spread COVID-19 faster and there is limited evidence about whether vaccines provide the same level of protection against them.
+Variants are concerning because they appear more infectious than initial forms of the coronavirus that causes COVID-19, and it's unclear how well the new vaccines work against them.

-The first Minnesota case of the variant found in South Africa, known as B.1.351, involved a person in the 40s age range from the Twin Cities who became ill on Jan.
-24. The person hadn't traveled but might have had exposure to an international traveler carrying the virus.
-A private lab confirmed the variant in this case on March 10.
+The case of the South African variant, known as B.1.351, involved a Twin Cities resident in the 40s age range who had been in contact with an international traveler who may have carried the virus.
+Genomic sequencing confirmed the variant March 10 after the patient fell ill Jan.
+24.

-"The good news is that we can slow that process by wearing masks, keeping social distance, staying home when sick, and getting tested when appropriate," said Dr. Ruth Lynfield, state epidemiologist.
+"The fewer people who get COVID-19, the fewer opportunities the virus has to mutate," said Dr. Ruth Lynfield, state epidemiologist.
+"The good news is that we can slow that process by wearing masks, keeping social distance, staying home when sick and getting tested when appropriate."

+Minnesota earlier this year also reported the nation's first two cases of a P.1 variant found in Brazil and is nearing 200 cases of the B.1.1.7 variant found in England.

 "We don't want to do that here," said Dan Huff, assistant commissioner of the Minnesota Department of Health.
 "We need our kids in school, because that's where they belong.
 We need our kids in sports, because that's where they belong.
 That's why we have to stop the virus everywhere we can, and we have a chance still to do that in Minnesota.
 It got out of hand in the UK."

-Osterholm has raised concerns about the risks of variants essentially causing a new pandemic in the U.S., though he said there is some preliminary evidence that COVID-19 vaccines at least work against the B.1.1.7 variant.

-Minnesota previously verified two cases of COVID-19 involving another P.1 variant that is "wreaking havoc" in Brazil," Osterholm said, and might not be as susceptible to the vaccine.
+Huff spoke Thursday at a new pop-up testing site in Chanhassen and said that athletes across Minnesota are advised to seek testing weekly, and three days before a match or game to avoid spreading the virus across communities.

-State health officials hope that aggressive testing and contact tracing of infections can halt or slow the Carver outbreak, while vaccination statewide protects more people from infection.
+State health officials hope aggressive testing and contact tracing of infections can halt or slow the Carver outbreak, while vaccination statewide protects more people.

+The variants come amid otherwise stable indicators of pandemic activity in Minnesota, where the 3.5% positivity rate of diagnostic testing is below a 5% caution threshold.

+Walz did not provide further details of his plan, but said "we're at a point where we have not been since this thing started, and [the announcement] will start to give guidance on larger gatherings starting as early as April."

 The state on Thursday reported that 1,129,967 people have received COVID-19 vaccine, and that 642,701 have completed the series either by receiving two doses of the Pfizer or Moderna versions, or one dose of the new Johnson & Johnson version.